phdonner/phdonner/README.md

 ## Visual Studio Code

-Before the appearance of the open source Linux operating system, Microsoft Windows was by far the most appealing platform for software developers.
-With a low license fee the entrance treshold was low.
+Before the appearance of the open-source Linux operating system, Microsoft Windows was by far the most appealing platform for software developers.
+With a low license fee the entrance threshold was low.
 With COM-based technologies MS made a leap into easy-going development of automated systems.
 Dependency on proprietary arrangements is, however, in the long run a stumbling block for any non-profit oriented developer.
-Therefore, the initiative to place both the Visual Studio IDE and the PowerShell scripting environment into the domain of open source and cross-platform development were most welcome moves.
+Therefore, the initiative to place both the Visual Studio IDE and the PowerShell scripting environment into the domain of open-source and cross-platform development were most welcome moves.

 ---

 ## Git and GitHub

-Here at GitHub I’m currently trying to discover how Git, GitHub and related open source tools and services could be beneficial in information society construction.
+Here at GitHub I’m currently trying to discover how Git, GitHub and related open-source tools and services could be beneficial in information society construction.
 This is an experimental site.
 So please, don't expect that the content would be static somehow.
 On the contrary: If the structure and the content develops dynamically, then that could be taken as a sign of active and perhaps even productive work.

 ---